OptiCorp/artirate/README.md

 To use ArtiRate, you will need to have Node and .Net installed on your computer.
 Follow these steps to get started:

-1.Clone this repository
+1. Clone this repository
-2.[Insert additional installation instructions here, such as running a server or installing dependencies]
+2. [Insert additional installation instructions here, such as running a server or installing dependencies]

 ## Usage

-To use ArtiRate, simply [url].
+To use ArtiRate, simply go to [url].
 You can then begin uploading and rating AI-generated images, as well as exploring the platform to discover new forms of generative art.

 ## Contributing